HOW TO SET UP A SOLE TRADER BUSINESS IN THE UK?

 1. Keeping accurate records of your business activity

 You must keep accurate records of all business transactions (sales invoices, supplier invoices, expense receipts, etc.).
 You will need this information to calculate your profits and to submit a Self Assessment tax return each year.
-In case you have to manage a large number of transactions, you should consider using accounting software (see our Accounting software guide for startups and small businesses) or hiring an accountant, or both.
+In case you have to manage a large number of transactions, you should consider using accounting software (see our free Accounting software guide for startups and small businesses) or hiring an accountant, or both.

 You must keep your income and expense records (electronic or hard copies) for at least 5 years after the Self Assessment deadline.
 HMRC can charge you a penalty if your records are not accurate, complete and readable.
 More information is available at Set up as a sole trader – Gov.uk.